bimdata/py3dtiles/README.rst

 Tileset manipulation
 ====================

-* Read lazily tileset (to avoid useless memory consumption)
+* Read tileset lazily (to avoid useless memory consumption)
-* Write tileset with the tile contents
+* Write tilesets with their tile contents
 * Browse the tile structure, access to the properties and tile content with the ability to modify them
 * Read and write pnts and b3dm with the batch table support